AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 -   cake bias

 # Models
 We followed an end-to-end approach to solve the calorie prediction  problem of food images.
 To do so we used a pretrained ResNet and DenseNet architecture.
 We kept the feature extractor layers and replaced the last fully-connected classification layer.
 We try to solve the problem interpreting it on the one hand as a classification task and on the other hand as a regression problem.
-Furthermore we introduced additional learning feedback following a mutli-task approach.
+Furthermore we introduced additional learning feedback following a multi-task approach.

 We describe in the following only the last layer of the neural network.

 In the regression case we trained a model predicting only the kcal information with one output neuron and another to predict additionally protein, fat and carbohydrates information using four neurons.
 The two models were trained using a L1 and smooth L1 loss.

-We transformed the two already described models to a classification problem quantising the regression outputs.
+We transformed the two already described models to a classification problem quantizing the regression outputs.
 So we introduced 50 class buckets for each regression output.
 The models were trained using a cross entropy loss.

 The multi-task model is based on the regression model including the nutritional information with additional binary outputs to predict the top n ingredients.
-The resulting layer has four regession outputs with 50 binary outputs.
-The used loss combines a smooth L1 loss for the regression outputs and an binary cross entropy for the top 50 ingredients.  $$ loss = L1 + 400 * BCE $$
+The resulting layer has four regression outputs with 50 binary outputs.
+The used loss combines a smooth L1 loss for the regression outputs and an binary cross entropy for the top 50 ingredients.
+To get the same scaling of the two learning signals we scaled the binary cross entropy loss with a factor of 400.  $$ loss = L1 + 400 * BCE $$

 # Experiments
 We divided the generated dataset into train/test/validation (xx/xx/xx) splits.
-Our training set contains xxx samples with arround xxx images each recipe.
+Our training set contains xxx samples with around xxx images each recipe.
 The network was trained 40 epochs using a batch size of 50 samples each batch.
-Each epoch we shuffled the data and every fiftieth batch the performance was evaluated.
+The samples of the batches were shuffled every epoch and we evaluated the performance of the model every fiftieth batch.
 We implemented all networks using Pytorch.

-training objectives
-- rezept
-- 100g
-- portion

-The networks were trained using
--   todo: actually use test data set
+To evaluate the performance of the model we trained several networks and run several experiments to evaluated them using firstly the evaluation data set to get quick feedback.
+To measure the performance of the model we only compared the given kcal information with the prediction of the network.

+Firstly we used our raw data set to train the kcal-model.
+We wanted the network to predict the kcal information of the recipe visualized on the given input image.
+To perform well in this task the  model needs to learn the concept of the recipe size and predict the calories according it.
+We assumed due to the amount of samples and the capacity of the model the problem is well learnable.
+Unfortunately the trained regression model performed not well on the task probably because of outlier recipes in our dataset with not valid kcal information provided by the users.
+Even after outlier removal, prediction of normalized kcal information of portion and trying a classification approach the model was only slightly better than a baseline model.

+Second we evaluated if the additional nutritional information supports the networks capability to generalize on the recipe and portion size.
+Both the classification and regression objectives performed not well with the further information.

+Lastly we reformulated the training objective to a slightly easier problem.
+We trained the network to predict the calory density of the visualized image.
+Because of the normalization the network only needs to grasp how many calories are in for instance 100g of the meal.
+This modification led to significant better results.

+We could furthermore improve the results of the model using the multi-task approach.
+The top 50 ingredients of the recipes were injected as further information to support the model predicting the kcal information.
+We report the results of this model in the result section.

 \clearpage